minond/servies/README.md

 [![Build Status](https://travis-ci.org/minond/servies.svg?branch=master)](https://travis-ci.org/minond/servies)

-`servies` is a bash micro-framework that uses netcat to listen to and respond to HTTP requests.
+`servies` is a bash micro-framework that uses netcat to listen for and respond to HTTP requests.

 #### example